-The dAilogue Chrome Extension is an alpha phase extension intended to demonstrate the value of providing a “learning optimized” interface to ChatGpt (later all other AIs).
-With the extension learners can select text on virtually any page on the web and quickly indicate (see Meaning Guide Buttons) what they would like to learn about it or how they would like it transformed (distilled, simplified (by age), expanded (by age) , re-represented, argued with) or translated into any language.
-After such indicating, a single button press will send the content and instructions to ChatGpt which will then immediately process the request.
-The extension is designed to take advantage of a “primer” file that once uploaded into ChatGpt orients how ChatGpt handles instructions.
+The dAilogue Chrome Extension is an alpha phase extension intended to demonstrate the value of providing a learning optimized interface to the major Ai systems.
+With the extension learners can type, talk, paste or select text on virtually any page on the web and quickly indicate what they would like to learn about it or how they would like it transformed (distilled, simplified (by age), expanded (by age) , re-represented in numerous ways, argued with) or translated into any language.

 3 – Turn on Developer Mode (1)